Keeping antimicrobials working

 If we don’t tackle this problem, drug-resistant infections have the potential to become a global humanitarian crisis, responsible for at least 10 million lives lost yearly by 2050.

-Without action, we are heading for a post-antibiotic era, where a common infection or routine surgical procedure could become life threatening.
+Without action, we are heading for a post-antimicrobial era, where a common infection or routine surgical procedure could become life threatening.

 Our movement for change